Alchemi1963/certbot-notify/README.md

 I recommend creating a `test` directory to store your config file and other needed files.

 ### Building .deb
-Run `sudo bash build.sh`, it will create a .deb file.
-(`sudo` is needed to make `root:root` the owner of the temporary files for the .deb package to play nice at installation time)
+Run `sudo bash build.sh`, it will create a .deb file.<br>(`sudo` is needed to make `root:root` the owner of the temporary files for the .deb package to play nice at installation time)

 Note: `build.sh` was made on an ArchLinux system, it may behave differently on other systems, proceed with care.